Back to The Issues

 Transportation

-John has authored legislation to enable utilities and others to add electric charging infrastructure to speed up the transition to electric cars and he has supported efforts to assist school districts and transit systems in moving to electric buses.
-Electric vehicles currently cost more to purchase but are much cheaper and more reliable to operate.
+John supported legislation to enable utilities and others to add electric charging infrastructure to support the transition to electric cars and efforts to assist school districts and transit systems in moving to clean, electric buses.
+Electric vehicles currently cost more to purchase but are cheaper and more reliable to operate.

-For climate, environmental, and traffic congestion reasons, we need to double transit ridership in the next couple years, and then double it again and again, multiplying ridership many times over, in the next decade.
-The best way to get more people riding transit is to sharply reduce or eliminate fares.
-The country of Luxembourg is making all of its public transit free, to address congestion and protect the environment.
-This is a cost-effective way to address both problems, and it has multiple additional benefits for the public.
-John has introduced legislation reducing fares for all rides on all the local public transit systems around the state to 25 cents, with a study of eliminating transit fares entirely across the state, with the state paying to make up for the lost revenue.
-Nominal 25 cent fares will lead to significant increases in ridership, and that will lead to expansion of transit services, which will, in turn, lead to further increases in ridership.
+The quickest and most effective means of getting more people riding transit is to sharply reduce or eliminate fares.
+A growing number of communities around the world have made public transit free which has multiple benefits for the public – making transportation affordable, sharply increasing ridership, reducing traffic congestion, and protecting the environment.
+The country of Luxembourg did so in 2020.
+John has long authored legislation reducing fares to 25 cents for all rides on all local public transit systems around the state, with a study of eliminating transit fares entirely, with the state paying to make up for the lost revenue.
+Nominal 25 cent fares will lead to significant increases in ridership, which will lead to expansion of transit services, which will, in turn, lead to further increases in ridership.

-Senator Marty has also been working to improve options for biking and walking, which have been sidelined in recent decades as communities designed infrastructure that focuses only on automobiles.
+Senator Marty has also been working to improve options for biking and walking, which were sidelined for many decades as communities designed infrastructure that focuses only on automobiles.